ple1n/awesome/philosophy.md

 Getting substantially more intellect is generally impossible for a human being, but wisdom is not bounded.

 In the causal path to truth-seeking, there are the only two elements, information and compute.
 Saying that also implies there is a substantial element of information, which enables low-compute agents to massively outpace superior agents with the help of good information.
 Good information can be, knowledge of a better algorithm, which may reduce complexity from `O(n^2)` to `O(logn)`, while compute is close to average for most human beings by tautology.

+# Pareto front, multi variate, multi objective optimization

+I have to name this method of thought, as in, it as a gadget that I often pick up to frame my ideas, to analyze things, the notion of Pareto front, a recurring theme throughout my recent stream of thought.

+Then going meta again, it's sometimes more preferable to write down _gadgets of thoughts_, rather than try to come up with gigantic, systematic theoretical works.

+Many problems of real world are often over-simplified, such as the concern on privacy, the advocate of privacy.
+Many would want a single piece of software that is specialized in protecting the user's privacy, yet the problem itself is actually a multi-objective optimization over _actual usability_ and _privacy_.
+Speaking of usability, I would, as usual, ground it in very immediate phenomena, that the user actually makes friends through a privacy-enhanced device, or software, or platform, that the solution in question is actually increasing the rate of the usability, which is the _phenonemal account of usability_.
+This can be said for many other problems that most of them are multi-objective optimization, instead of what they seem to be single-objective which many assume so.